walaj/SeqLib/README.md

 * SeqLib has support for CRAM file
 * SeqLib provides in memory access to BWA-MEM, BLAT, a chromosome aware interval tree and range operations, and to read correction and sequence assembly with Fermi.
 BamTools has more support currently for network access.
 * SeqAn provide a substantial amount of additional capabilites not in SeqLib, including graph operations and a more expanded suite of multi-sequence alignments.
-* BamTools has support for network access of BAMs.

 For your particular application, our hope is that SeqLib will provide a comprehensive and powerful envrionment to develop bioinformatics tools.
 Feature requests and comments are welcomed.